Logo

 Author

-This guide explains what a cold wallet is, why it matters, and how to configure one to protect your cryptocurrency.
+This guide explains what a cold wallet is, how it works, what it is for, and what setup and recovery steps to follow to protect your cryptocurrency.

 Understanding Crypto Wallets

-Despite the common phrasing, a crypto wallet does not “hold” coins; assets reside on a blockchain.
-A wallet provides an interface to view and manage your balances while securing your private keys.
+Despite the common phrasing, a crypto wallet does not “hold” coins.
+Tokens and balances live on a blockchain.
+A wallet provides an interface to view balances and, critically, to manage the private keys that authorize spending.

-Private keys authorize transactions and prove ownership—similar to a master password for your digital asset accounts.
-Anyone with those keys controls your funds, so keeping the keys and the wallet that stores them secure is rule number one.
+Private keys authorize transactions and prove ownership—similar to a master password for your blockchain accounts.
+Anyone who obtains the keys can control the funds, which is why the security of both the keys and the device or backup that stores them is essential.

 What Is a Crypto Cold Wallet?